Birational splitting and algebraic group actions

 \begin{example} Let ${\rm char}\,k=p>0$.\;Consider the locally free action of $G=B=k^\times$ on $X= k\setminus \{0\}$, given by $b\cdot x:=b^px$.\;We have $n=1$, $d=0$, $C_0=G$, and $X_0$ is a point.\;Therefore, $C_0\times X_0$ is naturally identified with $G$.\;Let $\sigma$ maps $X_0$ to $1$.\;Then $\gamma^*(k(X))=k(t^p)\varsubsetneq k(t)=k(G)$, where $t$ is the standard coordinate function on $G$.\;Thus $\gamma$ is not a birational isomorphism. \end{example}

-If $C_d$ is isomorphic to $k^+$, the same argument works if we know that the action of $C_d$ on $X$ is locally free.\;If ${\rm char}\,k=0$, then local freeness indeed holds because in this case there are no nontrivial finite subgroups in $k^+$.\;However, if ${\rm char}\,k>0$, it may happen that the action of $C_d$ on $X$ is not locally free; therefore, $\gamma$ is not bijective over a dense open subset of $X$, a fortiori is not a birational isomorphism.\;The example below is a generalization of the one I first learned from G.\;Kemper, whom I thank for it.\;It is based on the idea going back to \cite[7.1, Example $1^\circ$]{PV94} and Corollary of Proposition\;\ref{Spring} below. \begin{example} Let ${\rm char}\,k=p>0$ and let $G=B=k^+$.\;Let $x\in k[G]$ be the standard coordinate function on $G$.\;Every homomorphism of algebraic groups $f\colon G\to G$ defines a regular action of $G$ on $X:=k^2$ by the formula
+If $C_d$ is isomorphic to $k^+$, the same argument works if we know that the action of $C_d$ on $X$ is locally free.\;If ${\rm char}\,k=0$, then local freeness indeed holds because in this case there are no nontrivial finite subgroups in $k^+$.\;However, if ${\rm char}\,k>0$, it may happen that the action of $C_d$ on $X$ is not locally free; therefore, $\gamma$ is not bijective over a dense open subset of $X$, a fortiori is not a birational isomorphism.\;The example below is based on the idea going back to \cite[7.1, Example $1^\circ$]{PV94} and Corollary of Proposition\;\ref{Spring} below. \begin{example} Let ${\rm char}\,k=p>0$ and let $G=B=k^+$.\;Let $x\in k[G]$ be the standard coordinate function on $G$.\;Every homomorphism of algebraic groups $f\colon G\to G$ defines a regular action of $G$ on $X:=k^2$ by the formula

 From \eqref{action} we infer that an element $u\in G$ lies in the $G$-stabilizer of a point $(a, b)\in X$ if and only if $u$ is a root of the polynomial $f+bx$.\;By \cite[Lemma\;3.3.5]{Sp98} there are nonzero elements $\alpha_1,\ldots,\alpha_s\in k$ and an increasing sequence of nonnegative integers $n_1,\ldots, n_s$ such that